pirosikick/eslintrc-editor/docs/rules/space-unary-word-ops.md

 # Require spaces following unary word operators (space-unary-word-ops)

-**Deprecation notice**: This rule is deprecated and has been superseded by the [space-unary-ops](space-unary-ops.md) rule.
-It has be removed in ESLint v0.10.0.
+**Replacement notice**: This rule was removed and has been replaced by the [space-unary-ops](space-unary-ops.md) rule.

 Require spaces following unary word operators.

 ## Rule Details

-The following patterns are considered warnings:
+The following patterns are considered problems:

 ```js
 typeof!a